-Everything you need to know about classes in Wado Karate at Chelmsford Shikukai.
+Everything you need to know about classes in Wado Karate at Shouwa Jyuku (Shikukai in Essex).

 Karate, what is it and why do it?

 Generally described as; Martial Art, Fighting skills, unarmed combat, etc. Used primarily for individual self defence, elevated and extended to a higher level as a form of physical and personal development.

 Originated in China, Okinawa and Japan and steeped in the philosophies and cultures of these countries.

 Wado as a style of Karate.

 Each style or school of karate has it’s own distinctive characteristics.
 Wado is generally identified by it’s practicality and economy of movement making it a very efficient fighting system.
 In addition, Wado is unique in that it is primarily a Japanese “Budo” system. (“Budo” lit.
 “Martial Way”) this means that it can trace it’s lineage and traditions back to the sophisticated physical and philosophical methods of the Japanese warrior caste, the Samurai, and the schools (“Ryu”) that came out of that tradition.
 The founder of the Wado school, Hironori Ohtsuka, was a teacher from this very old tradition and was a master of the highest level in Shindo Yoshin Ryu Jujutsu.

 Modern karate is an excellent form of physical exercise, and as a mental discipline is second to none.
 It presents us with an opportunity to explore our human potential and to aspire towards greater fulfillment.

 Classes at Shouwa Jyuku are deliberately kept small and manageable and assistant instructors are always on hand to enable the class to be divided into groups.
 We have enough space and expertise to accommodate mixed grade groups but always ensure that students work to their own level.